 Spacious room, complete with original big bay window and cornices.
 Views towards Claife Heights and just a glimpse of Windermere in winter.
 The furniture is hand-painted, including the king-sized four-poster bed.

-The lordly bathroom boasts a two-person walk-in grohe rainshower, lovely VIctoria & Albert free-standing bath and underfloor heating.
+The lordly bathroom boasts a two-person walk-in Grohe rainshower, lovely VIctoria & Albert free-standing bath and underfloor heating.

 It also has a splendid roll-top bath in the corner of the bedroom, as well as an ensuite shower room.

-Last but definitely not least.
+Lower ground floor.
 A large, light and airy twin or super-king double room, named for the sporting giant who changed the face of cricket for ever and became its first superstar.
 The bathroom for this room is right next door and as the only bedroom on the lower ground floor it's perfect for those who like a nocturnal snack or will be last to bed!

-First floor room at back of house
+First floor room at back of house with shutters to keep the sun out early on spring and summer mornings.

 Spacious room with wooden shutters to bedroom and bathroom windows - perfect for late risers.
 Named for A. C. MacLaren, England captain and still the holder of the record individual total for Lancashire (a monumental 424 against Somerset in 1895).